-- An ultrasound, or echocardiogram, of your heart helps assess the severity of how leaky the valve is.
+- An echocardiogram (heart ultrasound) of your heart helps assess the severity of how leaky the valve is.
 It also helps categorize your condition as primary or secondary MR.

-- Stress tests may also be ordered to help evaluate any symptoms you might have during exercise.
+- A stress test may also be ordered to help evaluate any symptoms you might have during exercise.

 - A cardiac MRI is a specialized test that looks at the mitral valve in another way to help measure the severity of mitral regurgitation.
 It can be used if the echocardiogram or stress tests don't provide enough information.